 Brett Shattuck, Restoration Ecologist, and Phillip North, Conservation Scientist | The Tulalip Tribes

 Matt Distler, Staff Ecologist and Restoration Coordinator | Oxbow Farm and Conservation Center

 Steven Seefeldt, PhD, Assistant Research Faculty | WSU-Mount Vernon NW Research and Extension Center

-Professional Credits Pending: APLD, ASLA, ecoPRO, NALP/WALP, ASCA, SER CERP, ISA
+Professional Credits Pending: APLD, ASLA, CPH, ecoPRO, NALP/WALP, ASCA, SER CERP, ISA

 An extensive network of professional restoration practitioners are actively engaged in restoring habitats in the Pacific Northwest.
 In the Ecological Restoration Symposium, we will present case studies to explore lessons learned from recent projects, enhance participants’ understanding and knowledge of best practices, and stimulate thinking about alternative approaches to tackle thorny problems.
 Come to ask questions, to hear your colleagues’ stories of their successes and challenges, and to learn about cutting-edge approaches being used to improve restoration project success.
 This symposium is co-sponsored by the University of Washington Botanic Gardens and the Northwest Chapter of the Society for Ecological Restoration and is part of a new collaboration to provide continuing education for restoration ecology practitioners.

 Kern Ewing, Professor | University of Washington School of Environmental and Forest Sciences